NASA-PDS/PLAID/UpdateIM-Procedure/uploadnewplaidIMdictionary.md

 # Update PLAID IM

-#### This procedure will show you an automated way to how to update the PLAID Information Model by correctly uploading a specified Data Dictionary version from NASA PDS PDS4 Data Standards
+#### This procedure will show you how to update the PLAID Information Model by correctly uploading a specified Data Dictionary version from NASA PDS PDS4 Data Standards

 https://pds.nasa.gov/datastandards/dictionaries/index-versions.shtml